Brandon23z/IceCreamInventoryManagement/README.txt

 		T 0004

 Program State
-	The Two Additional Functionalities Require Additional Files.
-The Header For The driverUpload.txt and customerRequest
+	Two Additional Functionalities Require Additional Files.
+The Header Sequence For driverUpload.txt and customerRequest.txt Should Be Set To 0001.

+	The Sequence Numbers Are Set As Requested.

+	The Current Date In The System Is 2016-03-24.
+To Continue, Dates In Files Must Be Greater Than This Date.